Jason Boone

-Jason Gregory Boone (born October 8, 1985) is a retired American professional basketball player.
+Jason Gregory Boone (born October 8, 1985) is an American retired professional basketball player.

 Career

-College
+High School and College

+Boone attended Warwick Valley High School from 2001 to 2003.
+He played 45 games, compiling a total of 725 points.
+In his senior year, Boone was presented with the WVHS – C. Ashley Morgan Male Athlete of The Year Award.
+He was also a football player at Warwick Valley High.
+In February 2020, he was inducted into the Warwick High School Boys Basketball Hall of Fame.

-After graduating from Warwick Valley High School in 2003, Boone played at NCAA Division 3 school New York University.
+Following graduation in 2003, Boone played at NCAA Division 3 school New York University.
 He appeared in 104 career games at NYU, averaging 12.7 points, 8.1 rebounds, 2.0 blocked shots and 1.6 assists per game.
-As a senior in 2006–07, Boone was NYU's second-leading scorer (14.1ppg), while leading the Violets in rebounding (9.6rpg) and blocks (2.4bpg).
+As a senior in 2006–07, Boone was NYU's second-leading scorer (14.1ppg), while also leading the Violets in rebounding (9.6rpg) and blocks (2.4bpg).
 He earned D3hoops.com All-America Third Team honors that year.
 During his college career, Boone also garnered 2006 All-University Athletic Association Player of the Year and 2006 and 2007 All-University Athletic Association First Team distinction.